facebookresearch/FixRes/README.md

 # Using the code

 The configurations given in the examples provide the results of the Pretrained Networks table (Table 2 in the article).
-The trainning and fine-tuning codes record the learned model in a checkpoint.pth file.
+The training and fine-tuning codes record the learned model in a checkpoint.pth file.

 ## Extracting features with pre-trained networks

 ### Pre-trained networks

-We provide pre-trained networks with differents trunks, we report in the table validation resolution, Top-1 and Top-5 accuracy on ImageNet validation set:
+We provide pre-trained networks with different trunks, we report in the table validation resolution, Top-1 and Top-5 accuracy on ImageNet validation set:

 |  Models  | Resolution | #Parameters | Top-1 / Top-5 |                                        Weights                                         |
 |:---:|:-:|:------------:|:------:|:---------------------------------------------------------------------------------------:|